 21 – Comedian Jack Benny dies.

-24 – British Labour MP John Stonehouse is arrested in Melbourne, Australia after ‘disappearing’ in Miami.
+24 – Former British Labour MP John Stonehouse is arrested in Melbourne, Australia after ‘disappearing’ in Miami.
 He is eventually deported to Britain where in August 1976 he is convicted and sentenced to seven years imprisonment on 18 counts of theft, fraud and deception.

 25 – The excitement of Christmas is turned into stark horror in Darwin, Australia, as the killer wind of Cyclone Tracy strikes in the night and rips the city apart.
 An army report describes the city as “looking as though it has been hit by an atom bomb”.
 The death toll is 71 and more than a thousand have been injured.
 Up to 25,000 of the population of 48,000 are reported to be homeless there.
 90% of the buildings in the city are destroyed.

 27 – 42 miners die after an explosion at a coal mine in Lieven, France.

 28 – An earthquake in Pakistan kills more than 4,000 people and injures over 15,000.